blacktracker/apkinjector/README.md

 # apkinjector
-inects a clean apk with a payload then repackages and creates a listener
+injects a clean apk with a payload then repackages and creates a listener